rafmagana/dooby/README.md

 	$ d init

 This creates a **.dooby/list.yml** file in the current directory.
-Dooby will save all the tasks on it.
+Dooby will save all the items on it.

 ### Adding items